 Mastering Linux ss Command

-The Linux ss command is a powerful tool for network administrators, used to display detailed socket statistics and monitor network connections.
+command is a powerful tool for network administrators that displays detailed socket statistics and monitors network connections.

 Often seen as a modern replacement for the older netstat command, the Linux ss command provides quicker, more efficient insights into active TCP, UDP, and UNIX socket connections, helping users troubleshoot, monitor traffic, and optimize network performance.